forsyde/forsyde-shallow/index.md

 ## Crash Course in ForSyDe Modeling

-* A ForSyDe system is modeled as *hierarchical network* of concurrent processes.
+* A ForSyDe system is modeled as a *hierarchical network* of concurrent processes.
 * Each *process* operates with the semantics dictated by a chosen MoC (e.g. Synchronous, Synchronous Dataflow, Scenario Aware Dataflow, Continuous Time, etc.)
 * Processes can only communicate with other processes through *signals*.
 * Processes of different MoCs communicate via *domain interfaces*.